 However, costs you incur in an attempt to purchase a specific business are capital expenses that you cannot amortize.

+For example, your attorney prepares a letter of intent and performs services after the letter is sent.
 The cost to prepare the letter and the cost of services performed after the letter is sent would be deductible as a capital loss because they are costs incurred in an attempt to purchase the business.